 VPS Web Hosting

-Virtual private server hosting or VPS web hosting is exactly what it sounds like.
+GoDaddy’s Virtual private server hosting or VPS web hosting is exactly what it sounds like.
 In this case, like that of the shared hosting plans, you’re sharing a server with other users.
 However, in this case, the server is private and much more is done to isolate your server from that of others.
-This has the dual advantages of ensuring that your site performs on a better level and has a better capacity for work.
+This has the dual advantage of ensuring that your site performs on a better level and has a better capacity for work.
 VPS hosting has increased power, a higher level of control and a greater level of resources and that makes it superior to shared hosting.

 GoDaddy offers both Linux and Windows-based servers.
 The company also offers monthly data transfer and unlimited domains.